wp-plugins/amr-users/readme.txt

 Note 2: If you are thinking of using this to extract and report on S2member data, please read http://wpusersplugin.com/3086/user-lists-and-filtering-with-s2member-fields/ and be wary of using multi option fields.
 See also http://wpusersplugin.com/?s=s2member for other info.

 == Changelog ==
+= Version 3.11 =
+*   updated 2014 11 01
+*   make the pluggables folder load later to make the functions truly pluggable
+*   added aliases to queres with joins to avoid potential confusion.
+*   added a phone field formatting function (currently only used for S2member phone field in add-on)

 = Version 3.10 =
 *   updated 2014 10 10
 *   facilitated addition of a roles (multiple roles field) and a first_forum_role if you have bbpress installed, and you are using amr-users-plus 2.12 or higher.